Friz-zy/ansible-mysql-5.7-relication-failover-ubuntu-16.04/README.md

 For avoiding split brains I recommend minimum setup of master + 2 slaves
 But this role would work even with master + 1 slave, master initially marked as backup in haproxy exactly for this type of setup

+**Another Important**
+By default all servers contain read-only=1 in my.cnf, master would be changed in runtime after setup.
+So you'll get read only master after any restart except orchestrator auto failover

 Minimum variables that you should know and set:

 mysql.yml